Broadway celebrated its sexiest night of the year June 18 with Broadway Bares: Pleasure Park

 pass for more."

-Also, check out behind-the-scenes photos at the Hammerstein Ballroom captured by Roberto Araujo below.
+Check out behind-the-scenes photos at the Hammerstein Ballroom captured by Roberto Araujo.

 Making appearances at this year's show were J. Harrison Ghee (Some Like It Hot), Alex Newell (Shucked), Joanna “JoJo” Levesque (Moulin Rouge!
 The Musical), Nick Adams (Hulu’s Fire Island), Kyle Brown (Moulin Rouge!
 The Musical), Stephen DeRosa (Mr. Saturday Night), Taurean Everett (Moulin Rouge!
 The Musical), Justin Prescott (Funny Girl), Constantine Rousouli (Titanique), Aléna Watters (Bad Cinderella), Jonathan Burke (The Inheritance), Jay Armstrong Johnson (Parade), as well as Broadway and recording vocalists Mykal Kilgore, Marty Thomas, and Jessica Vosk.

 Laya Barak again directed the fundraiser, joined by co-director Kellen Stancil and associate director Jonathan Lee.
 Jerry Mitchell, recipient of this year's Isabelle Stevenson Tony Award, and Nick Kenkel executive produced.

 Broadway Bares was created in 1992 by Mitchell as a way to raise awareness and money for those living with HIV/AIDS.
 Mitchell and six of his friends danced atop a New York City bar and raised $8,000 in Broadway Bares’ first iteration.
 Last year’s 30th anniversary edition raised $1.9 million, bringing Broadway Bares’ total to more than $21 million for Broadway Cares.